 Funds at disposal to support business operations and investing in growth.
 Our prudent capital allocation strategy and fund deployment ensures balance sheet robustness, returns to shareholders as well as sustain leadership in the industry.

-deep market understanding, process knowledge, proprietary data, brand, behavioural data-driven algorithmic matchmaking, investments in process and advanced technologies like AI/ML which makes our platform more efficient and enable a good customer experience.
+Intellectual property, research-led deep market understanding, process knowledge, proprietary data, brand, behavioural data-driven algorithmic matchmaking, investments in process and advanced technologies like AI/ML which makes our platform more efficient and enable a good customer experience.